 - severe worsening of multiple sclerosis after stopping MAYZENT.
 When MAYZENT is stopped, symptoms of MS may return and become worse compared to before or during treatment.
 Always talk to your doctor before you stop taking MAYZENT for any reason.
 Tell your health care provider if you have worsening symptoms of MS after stopping MAYZENT.

 - a type of skin cancer called basal cell carcinoma (BCC), melanoma, and squamous cell carcinoma.
 Tell your doctor if you have any changes in the appearance of your skin, including changes in a mole, a new darkened area on your skin, a sore that does not heal, or growths on your skin, such as a bump that may be shiny, pearly white, skin-colored, or pink.
-Your doctor should check your skin for any changes during treatment with MAYZENT.
+Your doctor should check your skin for any changes at the start of and during treatment with MAYZENT.
 Limit the amount of time you spend in sunlight and ultraviolet (UV) light.
 Wear protective clothing and use a sunscreen with a high sun protection factor.

 The most common side effects of MAYZENT include: headache, high blood pressure (hypertension), and abnormal liver tests.